-Additional charges such as music fees, traffic fines, private room and tuition overload, along with hourly rates for part-time students, are not included in the guaranteed fixed cost plan, but may be spread over the semester they are incurred, and thus become part of the monthly installment plan.
+Additional charges such as music fees, traffic fines, private room and tuition overload, along with hourly rates for part-time students, may be spread over the semester they are incurred, and thus become part of the monthly installment plan.

 Fees for May term, summer sessions and winter mini-terms are due upon enrollment for those terms.